jmsdnns/blag/content/history/july-4th-is-no-birthday/index.md

 description: "The US was created in 1774, upgraded in 1777, and upgraded once more in 1787.
 July 4th was simply a day when some of the colonists told England to get lost."
 ---

-The main thing to understand, before I go into detail, is that the Declaration of Independence is one of the founding documents, but it did not create a nation.
-Some of the colonists got together and wrote a historically eloquent letter to the world that basically said, "_ayyyy England, F your king!_"

 The country's _real_ birthday is December 1st, 1774.
 Before [the shot heard around the world](https://en.wikipedia.org/wiki/Shot_heard_round_the_world).
 Before July 4th, 1776.

 Ben Franklin had the idea for a union of states decades before the United States existed.
 He first proposed it in 1754, and he plays an audacious role in ensuring it came into existence that only he could play.